Baklava with Honey and Cinnamon Apricots

 - 1/8 teaspoon ground cloves Add to list

 - 8 ounces butter, for brushing Add to list

 - 1/2 package phyllo sheets, thawed (if frozen) Add to list

 - Honey and Cinnamon Apricots Add to list

 - Crème fraîche or vanilla bean ice cream (optional) Add to list

-Combine the nuts with the sugar and spices.
-Melt the butter in a small saucepan.
+Combine nuts, sugar and spices.
+Melt butter in a small saucepan.